jjfumero/jjfumero.github.io/_posts/2025-02-07-babylon-tornadovm.md

 As we see, TornadoVM achieves speedups of up to 1700x compared to Java, 11x faster than CPU execution, and 346x faster than Babylon/HAT for the same GPU.

+*Does this mean TornadoVM is always faster than Babylon/HAT?* No, it does not have to be.
+For some applications might be faster, other might be slower.
+As I describe in the next Section more detail, TornadoVM has a JIT compiler and an optimizer, and that can give an advantage for some applications.

 ## HAT vs TornadoVM: Differences and Limitations

 Let's talk about current limitations for both Babylon and TornadoVM.